kaermorchen/ember-mdi/README.md

 ```

 ## Configuration
 By default ember-mdi store all icon in `icons.svg`.
-And it is has the size about 750KB.
+And it has the size about 750KB.
 If you don't need all icons, use the option `icons` for limit their.
 And ember-mdi will store only your specific icons.
 Don't forget restart `ember serve`.

 ```
 // ember-cli-build.js